jpbede/rfc-cfbl-address-header/draft-benecke-cfbl-address-header.md

 The complaint FBL addresses can be for example flooded with spam.
 This is an existing problem with any existing email address and isn't newly created by this document.

-The broadcast marketing lists operator/mail sender must take appropriated measures.
+The mail sender must take appropriated measures.
 One possible countermeasure would be a rate limit on the delivering IP.
 However, this should be done with caution, the normal FBL email traffic must not be impaired.

 ## Automatic suspension of an account
 Sending a FBL report against a mailbox may lead into an inaccessibility for the account owner, if there is a too quick automatic account suspension.
-For example, someone sends a invitation to his friends.
+For example, someone sends an invitation to his friends.
 For somewhat reason someone marks this mail as spam.
-Now, if there is an too quick automatic account suspension in place, the senders account will be suspended, and the sender can't access his mails anymore.
+Now, if there is a too quick automatic account suspension in place, the senders account will be suspended, and the sender can't access his mails anymore.

 MBPs and mail senders MUST take appropriate measures to prevent this.
 MBPs and mail senders have therefore, mostly proprietary, ways to evaluate the trustworthiness of an account.